Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 ## Obsidian as a Second Brain for Security and DevOps

 Obsidian is one of the few tools that actually makes you think better instead of just giving you another place to park half‑finished notes.
-It’s perfect if you’re juggling CTFs, on‑call incidents, K8s weirdness, and “I should turn this into a talk later” moments.
+It's perfect if you're juggling CTFs, on‑call incidents, K8s weirdness, and "I should turn this into a talk later" moments.

 Think of it as your second brain for security and DevSecOps — but one you actually control.